-- To conduct an assessment of global engagement and connections throughout all major functions of the College.
+- To conduct an assessment of global engagement and connections throughout all major functions of the college.
 This will include collecting information, reviewing existing program evaluations and surveys, assessing the 2008 presidential task force on internationalization planning, conducting additional surveys or focus groups if necessary, reviewing policies and procedures, and communicating effectively with campus constituencies about internationalization initiatives. - To lead a campus-wide discussion about student global learning goals and assessment, as well as how different programs contribute to them. - To participate in activities facilitated by the American Council on Education's Center for Internationalization and Global Engagement (CIGE) as a means to receive expert advice and define strategies for international planning. - To make recommendations to the President concerning an internationalization plan, including additional periodic reports and presentations to the President and the campus community.

 Following its nomination in July of 2014, the task force organized its work into two phases.
 The first phase, running from the summer of 2014 through the spring of 2015, was dedicated to information gathering, consultation, and strategic thinking.
-During that period the task force organized itself into five subcommittees focusing on international students, the international dimensions of the curriculum, off-campus study, co-curricular activities, and external partnerships.
+The second phase, from the summer or 2015 through the spring of 2016, centered on refinement of recommendations and plans for implementation.
+The task force organized itself into five subcommittees focusing on international students, the international dimensions of the curriculum, off-campus study, cocurricular activities, and external partnerships.
 Each subcommittee met separately and with the full task force to review current strengths, weaknesses, and strategic goals for its area of focus.
-The task force as a whole also met several times, including a day-long retreat in January of 2015, to define the scope of its work and frame overall learning goals in international education for the College and its students.
-Members of the task force attended CIGE events in Washington, D.C. as part of a cohort of higher education institutions engaged in an international planning process and the task force hosted a site visit by Dr. Barbara Hill, the CIGE Senior Associate for Internationalization.
+The task force as a whole also met regularly, including day-long retreats in January of 2015 and 2016.
+Members of the task force attended CIGE events in Washington, D.C. as part of a cohort of higher education institutions engaged in an international planning process and the task force hosted a site visit led by Dr. Barbara Hill, the CIGE Senior Associate for Internationalization.
 The task force reviewed plans drafted by other institutions, identified areas for further investigation, and collaborated with the Office of Institutional and Analytic Research to obtain necessary data for analysis.

-The task force also consulted with multiple Grinnell College constituencies from January through May of 2015.
+The task force consulted with multiple Grinnell College constituencies during the spring of 2015, as the first phase was completed, and again during the spring of 2016, as implementation plans were confirmed and the report was finalized.
 Members met with faculty regarding proposed learning goals at division, department, and interdisciplinary chairs' meetings.
-The Dean met with the Student Government

-Association cabinet to discuss the work of the task force.
+The Dean met with the Student Government Association cabinet to discuss the work of the task force.
 Grinnell College staff were invited to a meeting devoted to the task force's work and faculty, staff, and students were invited to comment on the task force's proposed learning goals through a survey.
-Dean Latham also discussed the task force's proposed learning goals with the Board of Trustees at their February, 2015 meeting.
-Through April and May the task force discussed the draft report with the Grinnell College faculty, the Board of Trustees, and the campus community before delivering the report to the President and the Senior Staff for consideration.
+Task Force members met with the Executive Council and invited faculty to a discussion session in the spring of 2016.
+Dean Latham discussed the task force's proposed learning goals with the Board of Trustees at their February, 2015 meeting, and task force leaders discussed the report's recommendations with the Board in October of 2015 and April of 2016.